ayeletdn/vulcan/README.md

 **TODO**:
 - Back navigation from details to search should maintain search results
-- Display all details in the CVE details page
+- *Improve* display of all details in the CVE details page (recursion)
-- Improve error handling/display when load fails
 - Tests!

 *This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.4.*